HSarfaraz/HSarfaraz/README.md

 #### A Software Engineer that works as **React Developer** at **[Tech Mahindra](https://techmahindra.com/)**

 - ❤️ Would like to work who can make difference to the world
-- 😎 Open to contracting opportunities if the project sounds cool.
+- 😎 Open to full time opportunities if the project sounds cool.
 - 🏢 Previously a Senior Software Engineer at **Publicis Sapient**
 - ⚙️ Love workin with:  `.jsx`,`.js`, `.ts`, `.html`, `.scss`, `.json`
 - 🌍 I support and volunteer with: **Art of living**